kodydeda4/swift-share-link/README.md

 # swift-share-link

-Swift package that abstracts the `UIActivityViewController` into a reactive view-modifier!
+Swift package that abstracts the `UIActivityViewController` into a reactive view-modifier.

 ```swift
 .shareLink(item: $destination)